 Parkour at its root is about self-improvement, through movement.
 It doesn’t matter if you’re learning to squat or double backflip.
 What matters most is that you safely explore your limits or even advance yourself.
 Even if you have little desire to become a world-class parkour athlete/artist, my simple challenge to you is this: just move more often.

 Take it as slow as you want or need.
 Remember, even the most simple movements will help prepare you for other skills that may seem unattainable right now.
 If you need some ideas on where to start, the list below outlines five of my favorite basic movements for people to work on, regardless of their age, weight, skill, or fitness level.
 By practicing these fundamental movements, you will develop more strength and mobility, as well as the confidence to progress to dynamic parkour basics like rolling, balancing, and climbing.

 The full squat is one of the most important positions for any person to master.
 This position is essential for developing optimal posture and mobility in the ankles, hips, and back.
 The better you are at this position, the less injuries you will experience.
 Try accumulating 1 minute of time in a full squat today, 2 minutes tomorrow, and so on until you accumulate 30 minutes of time in a full squat on the 30 day.

-#2 Passive bar hang
+#2 Passive hang

 #3 Straight-arm wall support

-#4 Quadrupedal movement (forwards, basic)
+#4 Quadrupedal movement (forward, basic)

 Jogging is a great way to build up your general level of fitness for more high impact things such as jumping and sprinting.
 Among the specific benefits of jogging are weight loss, increased bone density, and improved cardiovascular endurance.
 Once a baseline level of fitness has been established, you can proceed to higher intensity movement like jumping and sprinting.